Nuitka/Nuitka-website/doc/doc/roadmap.rst

 -  Add support for ``list`` methods, things like ``append`` really should be optimized as well in the mostly existing operation nodes.

+-  Loop trace analysis fails to deliver ``int`` types shapes.
+We would need that for optimizing loops.

 ********************
  macOS enhancements
 ********************